Updated post: 16/06/19 | June 2019

 HOW TO MAKE FRIENDS THROUGH ACTIVITIES

 When you are travelling alone, don’t feel that you have to do everything independently.
 A small group tour can be convenient, time efficient and provides you with ready-made travelling companions for the duration.

 I have been on a dozen or so small group tours over the last 14 years and have formed some lasting friendships with other travellers on these trips.

 Of course, the downside is that it is a complete lottery who your fellow travellers will be.
 Group travel requires tolerance, and when you travel with a group there may be someone who you wouldn’t choose to spend time with under different circumstances.
 Just make sure that pain in the neck isn’t you!

 12. Go on a day tour

-But you don’t have to take a lengthy group tour to make friends.
+But you don’t have to take a lengthy group tour to meet people while travelling alone.
 Instead, why not sign up for a day tour?
 Most cities will offer a walking tour, which may be free and will only last two or three hours at most.
 During a lull in the guide’s commentary, chat to the person next to you.

 When visited Syria in 2007 as a solo traveller, I hooked up with Agwa on a day trip to Krak des Chevaliers out of Aleppo.